‘The Good Nurse’ among movies filmed in CT that premiere this October and November - NewsBreak

 Spooky cinema: Horror movies filmed, based in Conn.

-While Connecticut may not seem like the first choice for the setting of a horror movie, many films have actually come to life in the small state.
+Conn.
+(WTNH) — While Connecticut may not seem like the first choice for the setting of a horror movie, many films have actually come to life in the small state.
+The Conjuring Series (2013 – 2021) “The Conjuring” (2013) is one of the most profitable horror films in history, based on Connecticut natives and paranormal […]

 ctbites.com